Last updated on February 20th, 2026

 Table of contents

-My modern modifications included adding instant ClearJel to retain moisture, added melted chocolate in addition to just using cocoa to deepen the flavoradded additional salt for our modern palettes, and increased the vanilla to enhance the flavor.
+My modern modifications to the original vintage recipe includes: adding melted chocolate (in addition to just using cocoa) to deepen the flavor, increasing the salt for today’s palettes, and increasing the vanilla to enhance the flavor.

 Wet Ingredients

-- Eggs are produced by female chickens and are important in baking because their proteins provide structure, they act as a natural leaving agent by trapping air that expands during baking, and they add moisture to baked goods.
+- Eggs – act as a natural leavening agent by trapping air that expands during baking and and add moisture to batter

 Dry Ingredients